juntyr/compression-safeguards/README.md

     The elementwise decimal error is guaranteed to be less than or equal to the provided bound.
 The decimal error quantifies the orders of magnitude that the lossy-decoded value is away from the original value, i.e. the difference in their decimal logarithms.
 It is defined to be infinite if the signs of the data and decoded data do not match.
 Since the decimal error bound must be finite, this safeguard also guarantees that the sign of each decode value matches the sign of each original value and that a decoded value is zero if and only if it is zero in the original data.
 Infinite values are preserved with the same bit pattern.
 The safeguard can be configured such that NaN values are preserved with the same bit pattern, or that decoding a NaN value to a NaN value with a different bitpattern also satisfies the error bound.

+### Error Bounds on Finite Differences (~per element)

 - `findiff_abs` (absolute error bound for finite differences):

     The elementwise absolute error of the finite-difference-approximated derivative is guaranteed to be less than or equal to the provided bound.
 The safeguard supports three types of finite difference: `central`, `forward`, `backward`.
 The fininite difference is computed with respect to the provided uniform grid spacing.
 If the spacing is different along different axes, multiple safeguards along specific axes with different spacing can be combined.
 If the finite difference for an element evaluates to an infinite value, this safeguard guarantees that the finite difference on the decoded value produces the exact same infinite value.
 For a NaN finite difference, this safeguard guarantees that the finite difference on the decoded value is also NaN, but does not guarantee that it has the same bitpattern.

+### Per-element properties

+- `zero` (zero/constant preserving):

+    Values that are zero in the input are guaranteed to also be *exactly* zero in the decompressed output.
+This safeguard can also be used to enforce that another constant value is bitwise preserved, e.g. a missing value constant or a semantic "zero" value that is represented as a non-zero number.
+Beware that +0.0 and -0.0 are semantically equivalent in floating point but have different bitwise patterns.
+If you want to preserve both, you need to use two safeguards, one configured for each zero.

+- `sign` (sign-preserving):

+    Values are guaranteed to have the same sign (-1, 0, +1) in the decompressed output as they have in the input data.
+The sign for NaNs is derived from their sign bit, e.g. sign(-NaN) = -1.
+This safeguard should be combined with e.g. an error bound, as it by itself accepts *any* value with the same sign.

+### Relationships between neighboring elements

 - `monotonicity` (monotonicity-preserving):

     Sequences that are monotonic in the input are guaranteed to be monotonic in the decompressed output.
 Monotonic sequences are detected using per-axis moving windows of constant size.
 Typically, the window size should be chosen to be large enough to ignore noise but small enough to capture details.
 The safeguard supports enforcing four levels of monotonicity: `strict`, `strict_with_consts`, `strict_to_weak`, `weak`.
 Windows that are not monotonic or contain non-finite data are skipped.
 Axes that have fewer elements than the window size are skipped as well.

-- `sign` (sign-preserving):

-    Values are guaranteed to have the same sign (-1, 0, +1) in the decompressed output as they have in the input data.
-The sign for NaNs is derived from their sign bit, e.g. sign(-NaN) = -1.
-This safeguard should be combined with e.g. an error bound, as it by itself accepts *any* value with the same sign.
+### Logical combinators (per element)

+- `all` (logical all / and):

+    For each element, all of the combined safeguards' guarantees are upheld.
+At the moment, only elementwise safeguards can be combined by this all-combinator.

+- `any` (logical any / or):

+    For each element, at least one of the combined safeguards' guarantees is upheld.
+At the moment, only elementwise safeguards can be combined by this any-combinator.

 ## Usage